 Step 1: Add Your New Site

-Step 2: Link to Your GitHub
+Step 2: Link to Your Repository

 Step 3: Authorize Netlify

-It’s time to allow Netlify and GitHub to talk to each other.
-Clicking the “Authorize Application” button will do just that.
-Like it says in the image below, Netlify doesn't store your GitHub access token on our servers.
-If you'd like to know more about the permissions Netlify requests and why we need them, you can visit https://docs.netlify.com/github-permissions/.
+Click the Authorize Application button to allow Netlify and GitHub to talk to each other.
+Netlify doesn't store your GitHub access token on our servers.
+If you'd like to know more about the permissions Netlify requests and why we need them, you can read our doc on GitHub permissions.

 Step 4: Choose Your Repo

-Now that you've connected Netlify and GitHub, you can see a list of your Git repos.
-There’s the gatsby repo we just pushed to GitHub.
-Let’s select it.
+Now that you've connected Netlify and GitHub, you see a list of your Git repositories.
+Select the one you created earlier.